Lucascluz/memora/docs/README.md

 2. Go to your repository settings
 3. Navigate to "Pages" section
 4. Set source to "Deploy from a branch"
-5. Select "main" branch and "/ (root)" folder
+5. Select "main" (or "master") branch and "/docs" folder
-6. Your site will be available at `https://yourusername.github.io/memora-docs`
+6. Your site will be available at `https://lucascluz.github.io/memora`

 ## Local Development